hussamsh/Nova/README.md

 ## C++ implementation

-I have implemented this project in c++ which runs from CLI and perofrmes at 3 - 5 times the speed of this implementation in javascript.
+I have implemented this project in c++ which runs from CLI and perofrms at 3 - 5 times the speed of this implementation in javascript.
 Check it out in this [github repo](https://github.com/hussamsh/nova-cpp).

 ## License